ignilabs/ignilabs/README.md

-# Igni Labs
+# IgniLabs

 ![Igni Labs Logo](logo.png)

-Welcome to Igni Labs on GitHub!
+Welcome to IgniLabs on GitHub!
 We're passionate about innovation and technology, and this repository serves as a gateway to our work, projects, and contributions to the tech community.

 ## About Us